 This may or may not be obvious, but if one of your lenses has some kind of bacteria in it, or one of your eyes has an infection, by not cleaning your hands between inserting lenses you’re spreading it onto the other lenses and other eye.
 Even if both the lenses are going in the same eye you should still clean your hands between them otherwise any bacteria is going to be wedged between the lenses for the rest of the day.

 Personally, despite initially thinking I might have found an amazing way to cheaply up my eyeballs wardrobe game, after reading through what I could find online and speaking to a few opticians I’m not convinced that it’s worth it.
-My eyes are -7.50 so I know what it’s like to not be able to see well and I wouldn’t want to risk my eyesight.
+My eyes are -7.50 so I know what it’s like to not be able to see well and I wouldn’t want to do anything that could make it worse.